-A found Vega is a terrible thing to waste, so even though we’ve done one already, let’s do a little Take Two.
+(first posted 3/25/2011) A found Vega is a terrible thing to waste, so even though we’ve done one already, let’s indulge in a little Take Two.
 But let’s do it a bit differently.
-Instead of prattling on about all of its ills, how about its thrills?In 1974, the Vega was a sexy little beast; at least according to its maker’s brochures.
-With the help of oldcarbrochure’s time capsule files, let’s intersperse my dull and dreary images with the memorable scenes that a Vega buyer inevitable found themselves in, having signed on the dotted GMAC bottom line.
+Instead of prattling on about all of its ills, how about its thrills?
+In 1974, the Vega was a sexy little beast; it was guaranteed to attract at least two Vega Girls, sometimes three, according to its maker’s brochure.
+With the help of oldcarbrochure’s time capsule files, let’s intersperse my dull and dreary images with the memorable scenes that a Vega buyer inevitably found themselves in, having signed on the dotted GMAC bottom line.
+That is, if they bought the right model and color scheme.

 Perhaps the GT four spoke wheel was made of higher quality plastics too, more sensitive to the touch, unlike the biodegrading polymers on this cheap two-spoke wheel.

 Possibly you just bought the wrong body style.
-If you’d bought the hatchback, you too would have a snapshot of your two honeys figuring out where the hell the highway is.
+If you’d bought the hatchback, you too would have a snapshot of your two well-dressed honeys figuring out where the hell the highway is.
 It’s always better to have two navigators along, especially if you’re fooling around while on the road.
 But that open field was just so inviting…

 I guarantee you, if you’d ordered that lime green-orange combo, the back of the come-back would have been put to much better use than transporting the passenger side door panel, which keeps falling off.
 No, it wasn’t because you kept squeezing two girls in the front seat.